 Realizing where I fucked up

 I spoke with Mike and said I wanted out.
-Mike had 2 jobs at the time and said quit.
+Mike had 2 jobs at the time and said to quit.
 So, that second week I didn’t show up.
 The third week I didn’t show up.
 In the middle of the fourth week, the owner’s son texted me and asked where had I been he hadn’t seen me in a couple of days.
-Mind you guys it had been about 3 weeks.
+Mind you guys it had been about 3.5 weeks.
 I didn’t answer.
 A couple of days later he called me to fix something at the front desk.
-I texted him back and said I don’t work there anymore.
+Replying back to him saying I don’t work there anymore.

 I felt bad I quit while the owner was away, but I knew what was going to happen with the asshole being the “boss”.
 He already made my life hell while there, now I would have to listen to him.
 Nah… I’m good.
 I love the owner and his wife.
 They treated me and Mike as if we were family-ish.
 We learned so much about work ethics and how to hand complaints and not take it personally.
 They helped us grow.